All India Conference of Indian Christians: Colonial India

 P. Chenchiah and other Indian Christian leaders saw the interests of Christians, Hindus and Muslims as being the same, holding that "a stronger sense of national identity, far from threatening the sense of religious identity, could be seen as enriching and complementary, and as providing further outlets for good will and collaboration in the newly emerging and all-embracing nation state."
-The All India Conference of Indian Christians was praised by Kashmiri Indian freedom fighter H. N. Kunzru, who at its 1943 meeting, stated that: "it was heartening to find that the Christians are struggling for unity, when threats of division are overwhelming."
+The AICIC was praised by Kashmiri Indian freedom fighter H. N. Kunzru, who at its 1943 meeting, stated that: "it was heartening to find that the Christians are struggling for unity, when threats of division are overwhelming."

-On 30 October 1945, the All India Conference of Indian Christians formed a joint committee with the Catholic Union of India to form a joint committee that passed a resolution in which, "in the future constitution of India, the profession, practice and propagation of religion should be guaranteed and that a change of religion should not involve any civil or political disability."
-This joint committee enabled the Christians in India to stand united, and in front of the British Parliamentary Delegation "the committee members unanimously supported the move for independence and expressed complete confidence in the future of the community in India."
-The office for this joint committee was opened in Delhi, in which the Vice-Chancellor of Andhra University M. Rahnasamy served as President and B. L. Rallia Ram of Lahore served as General Secretary.
+On 30 October 1945, the AICIC joined with the Catholic Union of India calling for: "in the future constitution of India, the profession, practice and propagation of religion should be guaranteed and that a change of religion should not involve any civil or political disability."
+This move enabled the Christians in India to stand united that "the committee members unanimously supported the move for independence and expressed complete confidence in the future of the community in India."
+The joint committee opened an office in Delhi, that the Vice-Chancellor of Andhra University M. Rahnasamy served as President and B. L. Rallia Ram of Lahore served as General Secretary.
 Six members of the joint committee were elected to the Minorities Committee of the Constituent Assembly of India.
-In its meeting on 16 April 1947 and 17 April 1947, the joint committee of the All India Conference of Indian Christians and All India Catholic Union prepared a 13 point memorandum that was sent to the Constituent Assembly, which asked for religious freedom for both organisations and individuals; this came to be reflected in the Constitution of India.
+On 16-17 April 1947, the joint committee of the AICIC and All India Catholic Union prepared a 13 point memorandum that was forwarded to the Constituent Assembly, calling for religious freedom; this would come to be reflected in the Constitution of India.

-The All India Conference of Indian Christians opposed the partition of India and the creation of a separate Muslim state.
+The AICIC opposed India's partition and the creation of a separate Muslim state.

-On 24 March 1947 and 25 March 1947, the Honourable Dr. John Mathai, a member of the interim government, presided over the 27th session of the All India Conference of Indian Christians, with national leaders including Jawaharlal Nehru, Vijaya Lakshmi Pandit, Sarojini Naidu and B. G. Kher delivering speeches.
+On 24-25 March 1947, the Honourable Dr. John Mathai, a member of the interim government, presided over the 27th session of the AICIC, with national leaders including Jawaharlal Nehru, Vijaya Lakshmi Pandit, Sarojini Naidu and B. G. Kher delivering speeches.

 The nationalist movement in India gave impetus to the ecumenical movement in India, which eventually resulted in the creation of united Protestant Churches after independence, such as the Church of South India.
-This is because Indian Christians were concerned more with "their economic survival, social status, or relations with non-Christian neighbours" rather than Christian denominational divisions.
+Indian Christians were more concerned with "their economic survival, social status, or relations with non-Christian neighbours" rather than merely Christian denominational divisions.

 Independent India

-From 1953 to 1963, Y. Santram served as the General Secretary of the All India Conference of Indian Christians.

-The subsequent General Secretary of the organisation was David Shaw, a former member of the Bombay Legislative Council.
+From 1953 to 1963, Y. Santram served as the General Secretary of the AICIC..
+David Shaw, a former member of the Bombay Legislative Council, would follow.